mantidproject/mantid/docs/source/release/v4.1.0/indirect_geometry.rst

 #########
 - Fixed a bug where the output plots on the Calculate Paalman Pings and Calculate Monte Carlo Absorption tabs had the wrong axis labels and units.
+- Fixed a bug where Calculate Paalman Pings would crash if an EFixed value had not been provided.
+- Fixed a bug where Apply Aborption Corrections would crash when provided an invalid corrections workspace.

 Data Reduction Interface